PatrickMoox/PatrickMoox/README.md

 - 👋 Hi, I’m @PatrickMoox
 - 👀 I’m interested in prompt engineering and Ai
-- 🌱 I’m currently learning pyton
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on how can develop my coding akills
+- 💞️ I’m looking to collaborate on how I can develop my coding skills
 - 📫 How to reach me upaime@outlook.com
 - 😄 Pronouns: he
 - ⚡ Fun fact: Ai is my hobby